dustinpfister/blog_posts/_posts/vuejs-example-calculator.md

 layout: post
 categories: vuejs
 id: 613
-updated: 2020-02-18 18:26:15
+updated: 2021-02-05 15:41:17
-version: 1.9
+version: 1.10
 ---

-I have not wrote a post on vuejs for a while, so I thought I would start a series of posts that are vue examples.
+I have not wrote a post on vuejs for a while, so I thought I would start a series of posts that are [vuejs examples](/2021/02/04/vuejs-example/).
 So how about a [vue calculator](https://vuejsexamples.com/tag/calculator/) of sorts for starters.
 This will be a nice quick simple example that makes use of vue el, templates, methods and a few built in directives as well as the use of eval in javaScript to evaluate expressions.

 <!-- more -->